Aoi-hosizora/FileTimePropPage/README.md

 # FileTimePropPage

-+ A windows shell extension that is used to change file's create/update/access time through property page.
++ A windows shell extension that is used to change file's create/update/access time through property page (in Japanese).
 + Development environment: `.NET Framework 4.8` `Windows 10 20H2` `VS2019`.

 ### Dependencies